When we say “advertisement“ or simply mention ads, we will usually receive two types of immediate reactions, depending on the target’s position.

 This, however, is an oversimplification of the matter.
 Being a successful affiliate is a process that requires some serious thought and careful planning on your part.

-The best foundation for a stable start is having a theme that your site revolves around and thus attracts targeted users of a certain niche.
+The best foundation would be having a theme that your site revolves around and thus attracts targeted users of a certain niche.
 You are gathering people that follow a distinct lifestyle, or you’re focused on a hobby, or a topic that inspires and drives both you and like-minded individuals.
 For overall better impact on your community, you need to show that you are truly invested in that particular theme.
 Be active, be involved, and make sure that you are using plugins that will make your site truly shine.

 Depending on the nature of your theme, you will be able to decide which product you should capitalize on.
 For example, if your site is focused on pictures and imagery, you can implement ads that feature software for editing images, or professional cameras that could capture the best views, or even photography courses and similar educational programs that concern visual arts.
 Think about all those helpful tools and means that make your sphere of interest possible, and you will know the type of ads your community will find appealing and useful.